siberoloji/siberoloji.github.io/content/en/blog/engineering/computerarchitecture/Digital Logic/2024-10-08-digital-system-design-design-for-testability.md

 DFT is an essential concept in digital system design that aims to make the testing process more efficient and cost-effective.
 A system might be impeccably designed in terms of functionality and performance, but without proper testability, identifying defects or ensuring the reliability of the system becomes a daunting task.
-In this blog post, we'll explore the importance of **Design for Testability** in digital systems, common testing challenges, DFT techniques, and why implementing DFT early in the design phase is critical to success.
+In this article, we'll explore the importance of **Design for Testability** in digital systems, common testing challenges, DFT techniques, and why implementing DFT early in the design phase is critical to success.